paulbutcher/ScalaMock/README.md

 ## Scala 3 new API (since 7.0.1)
+If new API is not what you need consider looking into `Standard API examples` section.

 Scalamock internals and new API relies on Scala 3 experimental API, so prerequisites are:
 ```scala
 scalaVersion := "3.4.2" // or higher